-The Capital Ratio conveys that the Company is well capitalized and sufficiently covers all material risks of the Company and meets the minimum capital requirement with the capital ratio of 2.40 times, well above CMA's minimum regulatory requirement of 1 time.
+The Capital Ratio conveys that the Company is well capitalized and sufficiently covers all material risks of the Company and meets the minimum capital requirement with the capital ratio of 2.34 times, well above CMA's minimum regulatory requirement of 1 time.
+Please refer to Appendix 2 for the details.

-4. Risk Management
+4 Risk Management